aws-samples/aws-config-cost-optimization-conformance-pack/README.md

 Download `template.yaml` from the latest release.

-Create a new CloudFormation stack this `template.yaml` file.
+Create a new CloudFormation stack using this `template.yaml` file.

 The parameters should be set as follows: